Employment-Based Immigrant Visa Availability

-Your priority date determines when you will be able to file your I-485.
-If your labor certification application is still pending, you may be able to file your I-140 and I-485 after the labor certification is approved, depending on what the backlog date is for your country at that time.
+You must wait until the labor certification application is approved to be able to file your I-140 and I-485.
+After the labor certification application is approved, you may be ableto file your I-485 concurrently with the I-140 if your priority date is current at that time.
 Also see next question below.

 What if I'm about to reach the 6-year maximum in H-1B status?

-If your labor certification application or your Form I-140 immigrant petition has been pending for at least 365 days, UH can extend your H-1B status for one year at a time beyond the normal 6-year maximum in H-1B status.
+If your labor certification application or your Form I-140 immigrant petition was filed at least 365 days prior to the end of your sixth year in H-1B status, UH can extend your H-1B status for one year at a time beyond the normal 6-year maximum in H-1B status.

 Will these backlog dates change?

 Yes, they will eventually change.
-It is also possible that they may retrogress further.
-To stay informed about the dates, you may wish to check the monthly Visa Bulletin published by the Department of State.
+It is possible that they may move ahead or backlog even further.
+To stay informed about the dates, check the monthly Visa Bulletin published by the Department of State.

 [Sources: C. Burke, NAFSA:AIE; DOS Visa Bulletin]